PavanDevops/gordonSatisfaction/README.md

 ### Implementation

+* Read the data from the inputData.txt file
+* First line of the file will be taken as total time and Number of Items
-* Read the menu for items and maximum time to eat from the file
+* Read the menu for items and maximum time to eat of that item from the file
 * Store items in order and gives statisfaction points given by a item per unit of time
-* Calculation is satisfaction points of items / time to eat the item
+* Calculation is done through knapsack Approach by passing the below value to the method:

+    ``` Total Time
+        Number of Items
+        Satisfaction of each Item from Menu
+        time taken for each item
+    ```
+* The max Satisfaction calculated and return as below.

 ### The result looks like: